 Our transcreation experts will also advise on areas such as brand names, images, colour choices and other forms of non-verbal communication.
-We have experience of this practice in a variety of sectors including food and drink, IT and hospitality.
+We have experience of this in a variety of sectors including food and drink, IT and hospitality.

 Why is transcreation important?

 Transcreation can preserve your brand message and embrace the subtle emotional and cultural nuances expected by the target audience.
 Transcreation can also ensure content doesn’t risk being offensive in the local culture.
 This helps to build trust in a brand and drive sales.
-These touches benefit both local markets but also your business – it is essential in building your brand abroad.

 How to get the best results

-While not obligatory, it’s helpful to have a document outlining your company’s tone of voice and brand identity.
+Although not obligatory, it’s helpful to have a document outlining your company’s tone of voice and brand identity.
 This lets the translator make informed decisions on word usage but also tailor it closely to your company’s language.
 Provide as much context on the usage of the content as you can; marketing campaign concepts need to be carefully thought out and the process is no different for transcreation.